arthuurfm/crud-client/README.md

 # CRUD Client
 ## About
 A simple CRUD, but without using Postman, everything via the command line.
+The database connection will be fully accessible for testing, without .env protection.

 ## Installation
 After cloning the repository, enter the folder corresponding to the project (in cmd) and use: